Preproduction model is finished, we are recalculating wire thickness to get the same DCR as in the original. Thanks to CJ on GroupDIY !

 The above picture could lead to the conclusion, one might be able to solder the trafo to drip´ s PCB directly.
 No, you can´ t.
 The pictures are taken to show the possibility to mount them, regarding the size.

 This T 188 is built to original specs and for sale here.
-Bobbin with pins make it possible to mount direct to any PCB or to connect to with Pinout PCB.
+Bobbin with pins make it possible to mount direct to any PCB (not drip´ s !) or to connect to with Pinout PCB.

 With the help of an experienced trafo winder ( thanks to Enzo !) and one of the rare german sources of EI 48 mumetal core material still being produced in Germany we were able to develop a replica of the venerable T188.
 Grading has changed over time, but this material is something in between "Dynamoblech IV", the old (pre WWII) core material for transformers and a modern equivalent.
-I´ m not quite sure, the old "german gun - material" does in fact produce the desired "sound".
+I doubt, the old "german gun - material" does in fact produce the desired "sound".

 Anyhow, reason enough to give it a go.